WPRDC/data-guide/docs/privacy.md

 ##Privacy Review Process
-Organizations should develop and implement an internal review process to evaluate whether or not to share a particular dataset.
-Part of this evaluation should include a risk-based approach to assess the probability and severity of a breach.
+After an organization decides to share information as open data, they should develop and implement an internal review process to evaluate whether or not to share a particular dataset.
+Part of this evaluation should assess the probability of a data breach, and assess the severity of harm to individuls whose confidality has been compromized.
 Additional aspects of the privacy review can include a data quality assessment, and a comparison of how other publishers have handled this dataset.
 The evaluation can also provide guidance in what data de-identification and anonymization practices would need to be applied prior to release.
 Some organizations that share open data also incorporate a legal review process as part of the privacy review.

+####Assessing the Harm Caused by a Data Breach

+####Assessing the Probability of a Data Breach

+The probability of a breach related to open data can be minimized by a thorough a thorough review of information, and implementation of information management practices;

 ####Privacy Risk Assessment (This needs some work...)